‹ Back to Insights

 Polymers such as polyetheretherketone (PEEK) and polyether ketone ketone (PEKK) are thermoplastics being used to create these heavy-duty, lightweight parts.

 Knowing how to treat the surface of PEEK and other thermoplastics is increasingly necessary in aerospace manufacturingThermoplastics are plastic polymer materials that become malleable when heated and rigid when cooled.
 They can be melted and remolded over and over without changing their chemical properties.
 PEEK and PEKK are particularly robust thermoplastics because of their strong mechanical properties as well as their extreme resistance to high temperatures.
-So they are strong, reliable, lightweight, low-outgassing, versatile, and cost-effective alternatives to aluminum or other polymers in aerospace applications.
+So, they are strong, reliable, lightweight, low-outgassing, versatile, and cost-effective alternatives to aluminum or other polymers in aerospace applications.
 Sounds like a winning combination!

 Know Your Materials on a Molecular Level

 If you are able to abrade or wipe clean an aluminum surface and gain high-performance adhesion, it means that you sufficiently changed the chemical composition of the aluminum surface.
-Using the same procedure on a thermoplastic will not yield the same results because metals have innately higher surface energy than polymers do.
+Using the same procedure on a thermoplastic will not yield the same results because metals have higher surface energy than polymers.
 Surface energy is a way of talking about how reactive the surface of a material is—the more reactive the surface, the better the adhesion.
 A highly reactive surface is said to have high surface energy.

 Treat Your Thermoplastics Right